jeremyday/gq_take_home/README.md

 2. Run `bundle exec rails db:create db:migrate`
 3. Run `yarn` to install the frontend dependencies
 4. Run `bundle exec rails test` to ensure the unit tests are passing
 5. Run `bundle exec rails test:system` to ensure the system tests are passing
+6. Run `foreman start -f Procfile.dev`
+7. If foreman doesn't work, do this:
-6. In two different terminal tabs/windows. run:
+   1. In two different terminal tabs/windows. run:
       1. `bundle exec rails s` to run the API
       2. `./bin/webpack-dev-server` to build the frontend app
-7. Visit `http://localhost:3000` in your browser
+8. Visit `http://localhost:3000` in your browser
-8. Pages `/setup` and `/redeem` are implemented in `app/javascript/components/ResearcherApp` and `CandidateApp` respectively
+9. Pages `/setup` and `/redeem` are implemented in `app/javascript/components/ResearcherApp` and `CandidateApp` respectively

 ## Out of scope